Gain Student Independence With ➔

 Letter Recognition Strategies for Struggling Students

 Teachers spend the first part of the kindergarten year repetitiously going over letter names and sounds.
-The hope is, by Christmas time, all the students will fluently name each letter and sound.
+The hope is that by Christmas, all the students will be able to fluently name each letter and its sound.
 But what happens when you come back from Winter break and some students are still struggling?
-Today I’m sharing some kindergarten letter recognition strategies for those students who need a little extra support.
+Today, I’m sharing some kindergarten letter recognition strategies for students who need a little extra support.

-Every single year, no matter what I did, I always had 1-3 students that struggled to retain the letter names and sounds.
+Every single year, no matter what I did, I always had 1-3 students who struggled to retain the letter names and sounds.

 Some were young and needed to hit that next mental growth/memory milestone.
 Others had a retention issue that needed to be narrowed down through professional testing and the development of an individual intervention plan.

-The majority of students that struggled though just needed a more intensive action plan to help them succeed.
+The majority of students who struggled, though, just needed a more intensive action plan to help them succeed.

-This individual time should begin by tracing letters and saying the letter names.
-You can do the whole alphabet, or only work the letters they are still struggling to master.
-Research has shown that repetition along with the tactile experience helps students commit letters to memory.
+This individual time should begin with tracing letters and saying their names.
+You can do the whole alphabet, or only work on the letters they are still struggling to master.
+Research has shown that repetition, along with the tactile experience, helps students commit letters to memory.

-If you are in need of some quick alphabet tracing cards you can use these ones that I’ve created by filling in the info below.
+If you need some quick alphabet tracing cards, you can use the ones I’ve created by filling in the info below.
 I usually print up 2-3 copies and remove letters from the pack as they are mastered.

 Students trace the letter, say the letter name, and make the letter sound for each card.